To Donate click here

 Members of the Board are elected annually at the AGM but may be co-opted throughout the year.

-The current members of the Board are
+The members of the Board proposed for election on 10th September 2025 are

-Willy Goldschmidt
+WillyWilly Goldschmidt

 President and Communications Lead